Welcome to the School of Health Sciences and Professional Programs

 I look forward to meeting you, and best of luck for a highly successful year.

 Lynne W. Clark, Ph.D.
-Dean, School of Health and Behavioral Sciences
+Dean, School of Health Sciences and Professional Programs

 Academic Core Building, 2H07